 How Likely Are You to Develop

 Anyone can develop diabetes, but some people are more likely to live with this reality than others.
-If you do not already have diabetes but fear that you will become a diabetic because of risk factors, now is the time to take control of your health and prevent this diagnosis from becoming a reality.
+If you do not already have this condition but fear that you will become a diabetic because of risk factors, now is the time to take control of your health and prevent this diagnosis from becoming a reality.

 - What’s in your DNA?
 If you’re born into a family of diabetics, your genes could make this condition a reality for you.